tpham393/PuppetGAN-Tensorflow-2/README.md

 ## How to install & run
 ### Requirements:
 - tensorflow==2.1.0
+- tensorflow_addons (not supported for Windows)
+- numpy
+- tqdm
+- imlib
 - GPUs

 Clone the Github repo, which includes the data in the appropriate directories.